 Joyce Peseroff's fifth book of poems, Know Thyself, was designated a "must read" by the 2016 Massachusetts Book Award.
 Recent poems and reviews appear or are forthcoming in On the Seawall, Plume, Plume Anthology, and The Massachusetts Review.
 She directed UMass Boston's MFA Program in its first four years, and currently blogs on writing and literature at www.joycepeseroff.com

 Thaila Ramanujam is a physician in private practice in California.
 Raised in a literary family as the daughter of a prominent Tamil author, she developed a passion for Immunology early on and moved to the University of Washington to pursue research.
-She writes both fiction and non-fiction, and her work have been published/ or won awards in Nimrod, Asian Cha, Glimmer Train, Readers, Spoken Word series.
+She writes both fiction and non-fiction, and her work have been published/ or won awards in Nimrod, Asian Cha, Glimmer Train, and Readers.
 Her translations have appeared in International Literary Magazines.
 She is a columnist for a Tamil literary magazine, Kalachuvadu with international readership and has an MFA from The Writing Seminars at Bennington College, Vermont.

 George Scialabba is a Boston-area book critic referred to by James Wood as “one of America’s best all-around intellects.”
 He has authored five collections of essays, including Divided Mind (2006), The Modern Predicament (2011), and Low Dishonest Decades: Essays & Reviews, 1980-2015.
 Richard Rorty wrote that he is “one of many readers who stay on the lookout for George Scialabba’s bylines.
 His reviews and essays are models of moral inquiry.”
 His reviews can be found in many publications.
 Learn more at http://georgescialabba.net